webcom-components/react-card-scroll/README.md

 # react-card-scroll
-A React component to horizontally navigate between components of same width (Bootstrap cards for example) It is responsive and support card adds and removes with `getCardCount` function.
+A React component to horizontally navigate between components of same width (Bootstrap cards for example).
+It is responsive and support card adds and removes with `getCardCount` function.

-For example you can have 3 cards on the screen and there is a total of 5 cards, you can navigate right or left to the cards not displayed
+For example you can have 3 cards on the screen and there is a total of 5 cards, you can navigate right or left to the cards not displayed.
 You resize and you display only 2 cards, you can still navigate to the other cards

 ## Installation